Obievousky/aether/README.md

 ## How it works

-Each server is a self-contained Docker image running NeoForge and FileBrowser together via supervisord.
-Tailscale runs as a sidecar container, giving each server its own private hostname on your tailnet.
+Each server runs three Docker containers managed by Docker Compose: a NeoForge game server, a FileBrowser instance for web-based file management, and a Tailscale sidecar.
+All network traffic is routed through the Tailscale container, giving each server its own private hostname on your tailnet.
 No ports are exposed to the public internet.

 ## Dependencies